Brook Trout vs Brown Trout: The Key Trout Differences

 Omega 3 Fatty Acids

-Brown trout provides 1.04 grams of omega-3 and brook trout 0.47 grams per four ounces raw.
-Brown trout contains approximately 120% more which leads to the question, why does omega-3 fatty acids matter so much?
+Brown trout provides 1.04 grams of omega-3 per four ounces raw.
+They contain approximately 120% more which leads to the question, why does omega-3 fatty acids matter so much?

 It’s because omega-3 fatty acids are heart healthy and help keep arteries healthy.
-The omega-3s in brown and brook trout may help with the following:
+The omega-3s may help with the following:

 - Keeping bad cholesterol low.